WHAT’S IN THIS REVIEW?

 A cursory scan of their LinkedIn page shows staff split between Cyprus, Russia, and Ukraine, and that isn’t the only link they have to the federation.
 My payment was processed via a Russian portal, while they also have servers located in the region.
 If you check the language settings in the app, the first option is ‘Pyccknn’.
 (In case you hadn’t guessed, Pyccknn directly translates to Russian.)

 Russia has some of the tightest controls in the world in terms of what its citizens can access on the internet.
-In 2019, they blocked nine of the biggest VPN providers who declined to use their content-filtering system.
+For example, in 2019, they blocked nine of the biggest VPN providers who declined to use their content-filtering system.

 Consider NordVPN’s blog post at the time: